Legal

 We may use any personal information in accordance with our privacy policy.

 The actions individual users take can potentially have a big impact on our systems as a whole.
 That's why all users must follow this Acceptable Use Policy.
-If you violate this policy, we may suspend or terminate your access.
+If you violate this policy, we may suspend or terminate your access to the Site.

 a.
 Your access to and use of the Site, including your order of Services through the Site, is subject to these terms and conditions.
 You agree to bound by, and comply with, these terms and conditions by browsing the Site.